Drowsy Driving Accidents

 Although sleep deprivation is clearly a substantial accident risk factor, a dangerous level of sleepiness is difficult to quantify.
 Whereas the Breathalyzer measures BAC and tests have established a permissible level of intoxication, no such measurements and tests exist in regards to fatigue.
 We, therefore, rely upon crucial circumstantial evidence to prove the driver was too tired to drive.Investigating Fatigue as a Factor in a Crash

 Motorists are not restricted on the number of hours they can drive or how much they must sleep.
-Furthermore, motorists do not log their hours in a book.
+Furthermore, motorists do not log their hours in a book or on an electronic system.
 However, drowsy motorists may be liable for knowingly driving while in a compromised condition.

 Was the driver who ran into you too tired to safely be on the road?
 This is a question we answer during our detailed investigation of your claim to recover your rightful compensation.
 Schedule a free consultation with our Dallas-Fort Worth attorney to discuss your drowsy driving accident claim.
 Call our office at 817-885-8000 or fill out our online appointment form today.
-Berenson Injury Law handles your claim on contingency.
+Berenson Injury Law handles your claim on a contingency basis which means no recovery, no fees or expenses.